alpha-bytes/sf-extend/README.md

 # Extend `sfdx`

 `sfdxtend` provides a lightweight means of extending the capabilities of core `sfdx` commands.
-Enable your custom extensions to run before or after any cli command.
+Enable your extension logic to run before / after any sfdx command.

 ## Installation
 Add `sfdxtend` to your cli as you would any `sfdx` plugin: